Alejogb1/job-board/blog-data/why-does-my-pickle-error-state-binary-mode-doesnt-take-an-encoding-argument.md

 id: "why-does-my-pickle-error-state-binary-mode-doesnt-take-an-encoding-argument"
 ---

 Ah, yes, the dreaded "binary mode doesn't take an encoding argument" error with `pickle`.
-I’ve bumped into that one more times than I care to recall.
-Let's unpack what's happening, because it's a classic example of how default behavior can sometimes trip us up, especially when working with serialization.
+I’ve bumped into that one more times than I care to recall. what's happening, because it's a classic example of how default behavior can sometimes trip us up, especially when working with serialization.

 Essentially, the error arises when you attempt to specify an `encoding` parameter when opening a file in binary mode (`'wb'` or `'rb'`) for use with `pickle`.
 The `pickle` module, by design, operates directly on bytes—it's designed to handle raw data streams representing python objects.
 When you introduce an encoding, you’re telling the underlying file system or file handler that you're working with textual data and not raw bytes, which contradicts the fundamental premise of how pickle works.
 It's a bit like trying to force a square peg into a round hole; the operations just don't align.